mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 ```
 > Command breakdown:
 - `nmap` : This command is used to run the nmap tool.
-- `-sVC` : This flag is the combination of the `-sV` and `-sV` flags, which specifies that we want to run a service version scan and a script scan, respectively.
+- `-sVC` : This flag is the combination of the `-sV` and `-sC` flags, which specifies that we want to run a service version scan and a script scan, respectively.
 {: .prompt-info}

 ### Relevant Ports